 Reading Progression (A.R.E.)
-EYFS2 1 2 National Curriculum - Yr.
-I. Dacusses word menings, linking new meanings to those leady known. - Yr.
-2. Discusses and clarifying the meanings of words, linking new meanings to known vosabulary. - Err Sterre St - Shows an understanding of common words and familiar, everyday phrases, in a story that is read to/with them. - With some support, shows an increasingly independent understanding of some familiar and less familiar words and phrases in a shared story. - Finds a word in a sentence/page that has the same meaning as a given word or simple phrase.
-Reading Domain (Questions): - Draw on knowledge of vocabulary to understand texts (1a) - What does the word XYZ mean? - Can you find a word that means the same as? - How has the author made you feel happy/sad? - The author uses the word, How does this make you feel? - How has the author made the character seem happy/sad? - What word in the text tells you? - What does the word XYZ mean? - What other word/s could the author have used to say/explain? - Can you find a word that means the same as? - What clues are around the sentence (before/after) which might help you understand the word? - How has the author made you feel happy/sad/angry?
-Can you find words that make you feel his way? - The author uses the word, How does this make you feel? - Find a word that means XYZ What word in the text tells you? - The author uses the word ABC to describe XYZ, what does this tell you about? - What other words/phrases could the author have used to say/explain? - Give the meaning of the word in this sentence Can you find a word that means the same as? - Can you tell me another way of saying? - Can you tell me another way of saying? - Can you find any other words within the word that can help you with the meaning? - What clues are around the sentence (before/after) which might help you understand the word/phrase? - How has the author made you feel happy/sad/angry?
-Can you find words that make you feel this way? - The author uses the word How does this make you feel?
-What does this make you thinh?? - How has the author made the character seem happy/sad/angry? - What word in the text tells you? - Which other word could the author have used instead of XYZ?
-Examples of children's responses: In the story Jack and the Beanstalk', the child says that the word 'chopped' means the same as 'cut'.
-In the story 'Goldliocks and the Three Bears', the child explains what the phrases just right' means.
+EYFS2 1 2 National Curriculum: -Yr.
+1. Decuses word mernings, linking new meanings to those aready known. -Yr.
+2. Discusses and charging the meanings to known or the control of th - Shows an understanding of common words and familiar, everyday phrases, in a story that is read to/with them. - With some support, shows an increasingly independent understanding of some familiar and less familiar words and phrases in a shared story. - Finds a word in a sentence/page that has the same meaning as a given word or simple phrase.
+Reading Domain (Questions): - Draw on knowledge of vocabulary to understand texts (1a) - What does the word XYZ mean? - Can you find a word that means the same as? - How has the author made you feel happy/sad? - The author uses the word, How does this make you feel? - How has the author made the character seem happy/sad? - What word in the text tells you? - What does the word XYZ mean? - What other word/s could the author have used to say/explain? - Can you find a word that means the same as? - What clues are around the sentence (before/after) which might help you understand the word? - How has the author made you feel happy/sad/angry? - Can you find words that make you feel his way? - The author uses the word How does this make you feel? - Find a word that means XYZ What word in the text tells you? - The author uses the word ABC to describe XYZ, what does this tell you about? - What other words/phrases could the author have used to say/explain? - Give the meaning of the word in this sentence Can you find a word that means the same as? - Can you tell me another way of saying? - Can you tell me another way of saying Examples of children's responses: In the story 'Jack and the Beanstalk', the child says that the word 'chopped' means the same as 'cut'.
+In the story 'Goldilocks and the Three Bears', the child explains what the phrases 'just right' means.
 "The author says that Bill was dancing.
-This means he was happy".
-"The author uses the word 'spooky'.
-This makes me feel scared." - When asked for the meaning of 'glad', the child can work out the meaning from the context of the story (i.e. happy or pleased) "It makes it makes me feel a bit sad and scared, when the author used the word 'gloomy'." - "The word 'speedily' means the same as 'fast'." - "The author says that Susie is 'tearful', this tells me that she is feeling ad."
+This means he was happy."
+The author uses the word 'spooky'.
+This makes me feel scared." - When asked for the meaning of 'glad', the child can work out the meaning from the context of the story (i.e. happy or pleased) "It makes it makes me feel a bit sad and scared, when the author used the word 'gloomy'." - "The word 'speedily' means the same as 'fast'." - "The author says that Susie is 'tearful', this tells me that she is feeling sad."
 The child can find a word on a page that means the same as big/good/sad (e.g. huge, excellent, upset).
-When asked to find a word that means the same as 'grabbed', the child can point to the word 'snatched'.
-The author says that the character 'tiptoed across the hallway' - This means that the character doesn't want to get caught."
+When asked to find a word that means the same as 'grabbed,' the child can point to the word's natched'.
+The author says that the character tiptoed across the hallway'-This means that the character doesn't want to get caught."